mnot/I-D/httpbis-alt-svc/draft.md

 cannot use it, because there is no mechanism in that protocol to establish strong server authentication.

+Furthermore, this means that the HTTP Host header and the SNI information provided in TLS by the client will be that of the origin, not the alternate.

 ### Alternate Service Caching {#caching}

 Mechanisms for discovering alternate services can associate a freshness